Meditation at The Study Society

 If you make the practice of meditation a part of your life you find that you can live life more fully without feeling overwhelmed by the up and downs that life tends to throw at all of us.

 It is often a slow burn and the difference is imperceptible but over time the stillness of meditation permeates into everything you do and is the heart of who you are.
-You realize that all is part of the infinite spacious stillness, that everything arises and returns to it.
+You realise that all is part of the infinite spacious stillness, that everything arises and returns to it.
 It is like coming home to a place you already know.